Understanding Florida’s Sunbiz annual reports

 What if my business is inactive?

-If your business has permanently closed, Florida's Division of Corporations says you do not need to file an annual report.
-Instead, you should file the appropriate articles of dissolution or withdrawal.
+If your business has permanently closed, the Florida Department of State Division of Corporations confirms you do not need to file an annual report.
+File the appropriate articles of dissolution or withdrawal instead.

-However, if your business isn't currently operating but you want to keep it registered for potential future use, you still need to file an annual report with Sunbiz as long as the entity remains active on record.
-Until you formally dissolve or withdraw, the entity remains on the state's records and can be administratively dissolved for failure to file.
+If your business isn't currently operating but you want to preserve it for potential future use, you must still file annual reports as long as the entity remains active on record.
+Failure to file will result in administrative dissolution.

 A picture showing text How to file a Sunbiz annual report in Florida